bnb-chain/BEPs/BAPs/README.md

 ## What is a BAP?

-BNB Application Proposals (BAPs) are community-authored design documents that specify application-level standards, conventions, and best practices for the BNB Chain ecosystem.
+BNB Chain Application Proposals (BAPs) are community-driven design documents that specify application-level standards, conventions, and best practices for the BNB Chain ecosystem.
 BAPs aim to improve interoperability and user experience across dApps, wallets, services, and tooling.

 - Scope includes: token and NFT standards, wallet interaction flows, RPC/ABI conventions, indexer/query schemas, cross-dApp messaging, off-chain service interfaces, and other app-layer norms.
-- BAPs are distinct from BEPs (BNB Evolution Proposals), which target protocol/consensus or node-level changes.
+- BAPs are distinct from BEPs (BNB Chain Evolution Proposals), which target protocol/consensus or node-level changes.

 ## BAP Workflow